Lund Cathedral: Baptismal font

-The baptismal font of the cathedral is a sparsely decorated Early Gothic font made of reddish grey limestone.
+The baptismal font of the cathedral is a sparsely decorated Early Gothic font from the 13th century made of reddish grey limestone from Gotland.
+It is a paradise font with its quatrefoil-shaped bowl and a round-arch frieze.

 Flora

 Several surveys and descriptions of the flora of the cathedral, like the plants that grow on its walls, have been made.
-The first to describe the flora of the cathedral was Daniel Rolander, one of the apostles of Linnaeus, who made a list of the vascular plants, mosses and lichen he found growing on the building in 1771.
+The first to describe the flora of the cathedral was Daniel Rolander, one of the apostles of Linnaeus, who made a list of the vascular plants, mosses and lichens he found growing on the building in 1771.
 It was rediscovered in the 20th century and published in 1931.
 Elias Magnus Fries also made observations about the flora of the cathedral during the first half of the 19th century.
-More systematic surveys of the flora of the building have been published in 1922 and in 1993 (the latter only encompassing lichen).
+A more systematic surveys of the flora of the building was published in 1922.
+Lichenologist Ove Almborn made a survey of the lichen of the cathedral in 1935; it was incidentally his first scientific publication.
+The lichens of the cathedral were inventoried again in 1993.
 Of the species observed growing on the cathedral, the minute fern wall-rue (Asplenium ruta-muraria) was mentioned as early as 1756 by Anders Tidström and is perhaps the most conspicuous member of the cathedral flora.
 When the lichen flora was surveyed in 1993, 15 species were discovered.
 One of these, Lecanora perpruinosa, had not been observed in the province of Scania before.